Abstract.

 to reverse the situation and one answer may be the introduction

-are today very distinct operational and environmental benefits
+There are today very distinct operational and environmental

-and the economics can be improved by the positive intervention
+benefits and the economics can be improved by the positive

-market size, which will enable manufacturers to reduce costs.
+of a critical market size, which will enable manufacturers

 Richard